 Solution and grading rubric:

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-At least understands the relationship between wave parameters.
+At least some systematic attempt at using energy changes and work.

 Irrelevant discussion/effectively blank.

 t: 18 students

 y: 0 students

 z: 1 student